Study Abroad Program Overview

-Get ready to meet friendly, laid-back, fun‑loving people and enjoy vibrant cultural diversity in the alluring “Land Down Under.”
-Australia is a culturally diverse country with something for everyone from its rugged landscapes to its cosmopolitan cityscapes.
-EAP in Australia allows students to:
+Get ready to meet friendly, laid-back, fun‑loving people and enjoy vibrant cultural diversity in the alluring “Land Down Under” :

 - Explore Australia’s natural beauty, such as the red deserts of the Outback, the white sand beaches surrounding most of the continent and the Great Barrier Reef, the largest coral reef system in the world.

-- Study a broad range of enriching academic opportunities, such as environmental or ecological studies, Aboriginal studies, studio art, Asia-Pacific regional studies, or marine biology at a world-class university in Brisbane, Canberra, Melbourne, Perth, Sydney, or Wollongong.
+- Study a broad range of enriching academic opportunities, such as environmental or ecological studies, Aboriginal studies, studio art, Asia-Pacific regional studies, or marine biology at a world-class university in Brisbane, Canberra, Melbourne, or Sydney.

 Students attend classes with host country students.